molmod/openmm-tutorial-msbs/README.md

 For this tutorial, three environments can be used to perform simulations, each having there strengths and weaknesses.
 It is recommended to follow this tutorial by running Jupyter notebooks on your own laptop, as explained below.
-Google Colab can be used as a fallback in case the installation of OpenMM on your laptop failed.
+Google Colab might be used as a fallback in case the installation of OpenMM on your laptop failed.
 In section 3 of the tutorial, it is discussed how to transfer a notebook from your laptop to Google Colab or to an HPC environment (and back).